Jakarta, Indonesia City Guide for Men in 2025

 If you spend a couple weeks in Jakarta and don’t hook up, you’ve done something very, very wrong.
 This city is huge, there are a ton of options for everybody.

 Get your own apartment or decent hotel near Grand Indonesia mall, fire up an Indonesian Cupid account, and go out twice a week.
-It’s almost impossible to fail if you do these things.
+It’s impossible to fail if you do these things.

 IMPORTANT: A recent and scary law was passed in December 2022 by Indonesia’s parliament.
 Based on it, only married couples are allowed to spend the night in the same apartment.

-Are the Girls Beautiful in Jakarta?: I’ve said it before and I’ll say it again: girls in Indonesia are some of the most beautiful Asian girls you’ll find.
-By that, I mean that girls in this country have more butt and boobies than your average Asian girl.
+I’ve said it before and I’ll say it again: girls in Indonesia are some of the most beautiful Asian girls you’ll find.
+By that, I mean that girls in this country have more butt and boobies than your average Asian girl, but also beautiful facial features.

 Personally, I found myself exceptionally attracted to the women in Indonesia and most of the expats I met did, too.
 And the bodies aren’t the only things great here – these ladies have some stunningly cute faces, too (although teeth can be an issue for many).